sarvar-coder/ios-swift-coder/README.md

 ![](images/5.png)

-- [d] adding first item of pages with car image and description of app.
+- [] adding first item of pages with car image and description of app.
 Actially it's view controller
+- in this lecture 31 We creare viewController and reUse it by adding two variables imageName and titleText